GeospatialCentroid/GeospatialCentroid.github.io/index.md

 ## Welcome to the Centroid Share Site

-This resource is available to host temporary content so we don't have to upload and email files to each other.
+This resource is available to host temporary content.

-Please direct any questions to dan at carverd@colostate.edu
+Please direct any questions to Dan at carverd@colostate.edu

 ## Active Project Material

+### Vitis
+Species maps can be found [here](https://geospatialcentroid.github.io/vitis/content)

+## Inactive Project Material

 ### Enviroscreen